dirac-institute/sorcha/docs/overview.rst

 .. warning::
-   We have designed the software in a modular way to make it easier to adapt and modify surveySimPP as needed. **As with any open source package, once the user has made modifications to the codebase published in the  `online repository <https://github.com/dirac-institute/survey_simulator_post_processing>`_, t is the responsibility of the user to confirm these changes provide an accurate result**.
+   We have designed the software in a modular way to make it easier to adapt and modify surveySimPP as needed.
+As with any open source package, once the user has made modifications to the codebase published in the  `online repository <https://github.com/dirac-institute/survey_simulator_post_processing>`_, **it is the responsibility of the user to confirm these changes provide an accurate result**.

 .. note::